expo/expo/docs/pages/tutorial/create-a-modal.md

 import SnackInline from '~/components/plugins/SnackInline';
 import ImageSpotlight from '~/components/plugins/ImageSpotlight';
 import Video from '~/components/plugins/Video';
+import { LinkBase } from '~/ui/components/Text';

-React Native provides a [`<Modal>` component](https://reactnative.dev/docs/modal) that presents content above an underlying view.
+React Native provides a <LinkBase href="https://reactnative.dev/docs/modal" openInNewTab>`<Modal>`</LinkBase> component that presents content above an underlying view.
 In general, modals are used to draw a user's attention toward critical information or guide them to take action.

 In this chapter, we’ll create a modal that shows an emoji picker list.